Arizona Center for Resilient Children

 Building Your Bounce

-Devereux Arizona is utilizing Building Your Bounce with our foster families, parent educators, and parent aides.
-This tool provides our program staff with a resource for caregivers by providing reflective readings, activities, journaling, and written responses, which assist caregivers in uncovering strategies for strengthening relationships, initiative, internal beliefs and self-control.
+Devereux Arizona utilizes Building Your Bounce with our foster families, parent educators and parent aides.
+This resource provides reflective readings, activities, journaling and written responses, which can help caregivers uncover strategies for strengthening relationships, initiative, internal beliefs and self-control.

-Devereux Arizona has sent staff to become trained to utilize Flip It within our programs.
-Flip It has been used in Arizona with direct care staff, foster parents, parent educators and parent aides.
-This resource is designed to support all adults who interact with young children and provides caregivers with four simple steps to transform challenging behavior in young children, 3 through 8 years old.
-Teachers and parents can help children learn about their feelings and gain self-control by using the mnemonic: Feelings, Limits, Inquiries, Prompts
+Devereux Arizona uses Flip It with our direct care staff, foster parents, parent educators and parent aides.
+This resource is designed to support all adults who interact with young children, and provides caregivers with four simple steps to transform challenging behavior in young children.
+Teachers and parents can help children learn about their feelings and gain self-control by using the mnemonic: Feelings, Limits, Inquiries and Prompts.

 - Get Involved